Characterizing Physical Error Contributions of Quantum Gates: Abstract

 \section{Abstract}

-As transmon based superconducting qubit architectures are one of the most promising candidates for the realization of large-scale quantum computation, it is crucial to know what are the main sources of the error in the implemented quantum gates.
-In this work we make a realistic assessment of the contributions of physical error sources to the infidelities of both single and two-qubit gates, where we focus on the non-adiabatic implementation of the CZ gate with tunable couplers.
-We consider all relevant noise sources, including non-Markovian noise, electronics imperfections and the effect of tunable couplers to the error of the computation.
-Furthermore, we provide a learning based framework that allows to extract the contribution of each noise source to the infidelity of a series of gates with a small number of experimental measurements.
+Large-scale quantum computation requires a fast assessment of the main sources of error in the implemented quantum gates.
+To this aim, we provide a learning based framework that allows to extract the contribution of each physical noise source to the infidelity of a series of gates with a small number of experimental measurements.
+To illustrate this method, we consider the case of superconducting transmon architectures, where we focus on the diabatic implementation of the CZ gate with tunable couplers.
+In this context, we account for all relevant noise sources, including non-Markovian noise, electronics imperfections and the effect of tunable couplers to the error of the computation.